ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/sample.md

 -   When you have strict timing requirements (like \<100ms) but you can’t justify the cost of additional hardware resources to meet them.
 -   When your raw data is not accurate, so approximation doesn’t noticeably degrade the quality.
--   Business requirements target approximate results (for cost-effectiveness, or in order to market exact results to premium users).
+-   Business requirements target approximate results (for cost-effectiveness, or to market exact results to premium users).

 !!! note "Note"
     You can only use sampling with the tables in the [MergeTree](../../../engines/table-engines/mergetree-family/mergetree.md) family, and only if the sampling expression was specified during table creation (see [MergeTree engine](../../../engines/table-engines/mergetree-family/mergetree.md#table_engine-mergetree-creating-a-table)).